Flutter CTO Report 2024

 MAUI seems like a good choice when the developer’s stack consists of C# and .NET, as code between C# projects can be copy-pasted and tools are familiar and integrated with .NET.
 In that case, choosing MAUI for building a prototype or a small application can be a better choice.
 On the other hand, this could be hard for a beginner in programming or when a project’s requirements are complex, and we need effectiveness and balance between time, cost and quality - that’s where Flutter comes in.

-Using Flutter is a better solution because, with its smaller yet more effective codebase, it guarantees fast feature delivery and great user experience.
+Using Flutter to create cross-platform applications is a better solution because, with its smaller yet more effective codebase, it guarantees fast feature delivery and great user experience.
 There are many examples of successful use of Flutter for enterprise apps.
 Additionally, when choosing to work with a company like LeanCode, you also get high standards when it comes to Flutter app development, deep framework understanding, and experts in not only this field but also in backend development, user experience understanding that is reflected in the defined user interfaces and app quality assurance with Patrol - our open-source UI testing framework.

 You don’t have to worry about a transition from Xamarin to Flutter, as the syntaxes of both languages are quite similar.
 Learning Dart should be a smooth sailing experience.
 Moreover, we have a handy article for you on migrating from Xamarin to Flutter.